Upshur County Court Records

 - Personal identifying information — Social Security numbers, driver's license numbers, and similar data may be redacted from public copies.

-- Protective orders — Records related to domestic violence protective orders may have restricted access to safeguard the petitioner’s safety.
+- Protective orders — Records related to domestic violence protective orders may have limited access to protect the petitioner's safety.

-- Records involving ongoing investigations — Certain filings related to active investigations may be temporarily restricted.
+- Records involving ongoing investigations — Certain filings tied to active investigations may be temporarily withheld.

-- Trade secrets and proprietary information — Where court filings contain commercially sensitive data, access may be limited.
+- Trade secrets and proprietary information — Where court filings contain commercially sensitive data, access may be restricted.

-Individuals who believe they have been improperly denied access to court records may file a complaint with the Texas Attorney General’s Office, which oversees enforcement of the Public Information Act.
+If you believe access to a court record was improperly denied, you can file a complaint with the Texas Attorney General's Office, which enforces the Public Information Act.

 Upshur County Criminal Court Records

-Criminal cases in Upshur County are divided between the 115th District Court and the Constitutional County Court based on the severity of the offense.
-The District Court handles all felony criminal cases, while the County Court has limited jurisdiction over misdemeanor offenses punishable by jail time or fines exceeding $500.
-The four Justice of the Peace Courts handle Class C misdemeanors punishable only by fines.
+Criminal cases in Upshur County are split between the 115th District Court and the Constitutional County Court based on the severity of the offense.
+The District Court handles all felony criminal cases.
+The County Court has limited jurisdiction over misdemeanors punishable by jail time or fines exceeding $500.
+The four Justice of the Peace Courts handle Class C misdemeanors punishable by fine only.

 Where Criminal Records Are Maintained